tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 #### 🔄 Transform

-- Then, I transformed the files into one query using the combine function before removing any unneccisary columns.
+- I then transformed the files into one query using the combine function before removing any unnecessary columns.

 #### 🔗 Load